January 30, 2017

 [iii] U.K. Foreign & Commonwealth Office, “Press Release, Presidential Executive Order on Inbound Migration to United States,” Jan.
 29, 2017 (https://www.gov.uk/government/news/presidential-executive-order-on-inbound-migration-to-us).

-[iv] U.S. Embassy & Consulates in the U.K., "Updated Guidance on Executive Order on Protecting the Nation from Terrorist Attacks by Foreign Nationals," Jan.
-30, 2017 (https://uk.usembassy.gov/updated-guidance-executive-order-protecting-nation-terrorist-attacks-foreign-nationals/).
+[iv] U.S. Embassy in Norway, “Updated Guidance on Executive Order on Protecting the Nation from Terrorist Attacks by Foreign Nationals,” Jan.
+30, 2017 (https://no.usembassy.gov/updated-guidance-executive-order-protecting-nation-terrorist-attacks-foreign-nationals/).